-Crispy Wave is a great addition to your living space thanks to its pleasing colour and unique structure and provides health benefits as a natural air purifier.
+Crispy Wave is a great addition to your living space thanks to its pleasing color and unique structure and provides health benefits as a natural air purifier.
 This beautiful fern is easy to maintain and will require different levels of care during the year.

 Crispy Wave requires medium, indirect light for optimal growth and development.